 The salad dates back to the 1960s, where it became popular at a restaurant called Madame Wu’s in California.
 The restaurant closed in 1998, but the flavors of its famous salad live on.

-I particularly love this salad because lettuce salads can get…boring.
+I particularly love this cabbage salad recipe because lettuce salads can get…boring.

 This one has a base of cabbage, green onions, and carrots, and it’s topped with an Asian dressing AND a crispy mix of toasted ramen noodles, sunflower seeds, and almonds.
 The huge variety of textures and flavors is anything but boring.